Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify how much of the home's value can be exempt.
+- The bill does not specify how much of the home’s value is protected.